-Plastered with painted and tiled finishes.
+Ceilings The ceilings are lined with lath and plaster or plasterboard.
 Visually inspected from floor level.

+Internal walls Internal walls appear to be lined with lath and plaster or plasterboard.
+Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.

-Floors including sub floors

-Suspended timber and solid concrete floors with fitted floor coverings present.
-No sub floor inspection was possible due to the absence of an access hatch.
+The main floors are part suspended timber and part solid concrete design.
+First floor accommodation is of suspended timber construction.
+A limited inverted head and shoulders inspection of the sub-floor of the rear projection was carried out via a hatch in the bathroom.
+A lack of clearance limited our inspection.
+No further accessible hatches were identified within the limits of our inspection.
 Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.

-Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
+Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so , and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.

-Internal joinery and kitchen fittings The internal joinery comprises timber doors, skirtings and door surrounds.
-Kitchen units provide dated wall and floor mounted storage.
+Internal joinery and kitchen The kitchen is fitted with limited range of units and worktops. fittings Internal doors, door surrounds and skirtings are of timber design.
+There is a timber staircase providing access to the attic accommodation.
 Built-in cupboards were looked into but no stored items were moved.
 Kitchen units were visually inspected excluding appliances.

-Chimney breasts and fireplaces There is a coal fireplace within the lounge.
-The flues were not checked or tested.
+Chimney breasts and fireplaces There are chimney breast areas with there being a solid fuel stove fitted in the living room.
+There is also a feature fireplace in one of the attic rooms, however this does not appear to have been in use in recent years.
 Visually inspected.
 No testing of the flues or fittings was carried out.

-Internal decorations The internal joinery is painted and the internal walls are painted and tiled.
-Visually inspected.
-Cellars Not applicable.
-Electricity Mains connection.
-The electricity fuse box is located within the kitchen.
+Internal decorations Visually inspected.

+Cellars None.

+Electricity Mains electricity is connected with the electrical apparatus located at the attic floor landing.
+There is a further unit in the attached workshop outbuilding.
 Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Gas Not applicable.